vahidhedayati/ajaxdependancyselection/README.md

 A common problem when it comes to making a website is having objects that are independant and when a user selects an option what to do next ? do you refresh the page to update the next set of values or look into some jquery/java scripts to auto update the next set of select option.
-Using this plugin which can be found used here in a sample project:
+Using this plugin with the grails framework  you are able to achieve this without all of the complications.
+Refer to this sample project which makes use of all of the examples below with some objects already pre-added to the sample projecet. which can be found used here in a sample project:

 https://github.com/vahidhedayati/ajaxdependancyselectexample

+Use Europe/United Kingdom/London or Oxford for a full completed example within the above example project when loading it up.

 # Select dependancy calls: